Noise-Resilient Group Testing: Limitations and Constructions: Introduction

-To give a concise comparison of the present work with those listed above, we mention some of the qualities of the group testing schemes that we will aim to attain: (1) low number of measurements, (2) arbitrarily good degree of approximation, (3) maximum possible noise tolerance, (4) efficient, deterministic construction: As typically the sparsity $d$ is very small compared to $n$, a measurement matrix must be ideally \emph{fully explicitly constructible} in the sense that each entry of the matrix should be computable in deterministic time $\poly(d, \log n)$ (e.g., while the constructions in \cite{ref:DBGV05,ref:EGH07,ref:CD08,ref:Ind02,ref:CK05} are all polynomial-time computable in $n$, they are not fully explicit in this sense).
-(5) fully efficient reconstruction algorithm: For a similar reason, the length of the observation vector is typically far smaller than $n$; thus, it is desirable to have a reconstruction algorithm that identifies the support of the sparse vector in time polynomial in the number of measurements (which might be exponentially smaller than $n$).
-While the works that we mentioned focus on few of the criteria listed above (e.g., none of the above-mentioned schemes for approximate group testing are equipped with a fully efficient reconstruction algorithm), our approach can potentially attain \emph{all} at the same time.
+\item Low number of measurements. \item Arbitrarily good degree of approximation. \item Maximum possible noise tolerance. \item Efficient, deterministic construction: As typically the sparsity $d$ is very small compared to $n$, a measurement matrix must be ideally \emph{fully explicitly constructible} in the sense that each entry of the matrix should be computable in deterministic time $\poly(d, \log n)$ (e.g., while the constructions in \cites{ref:DBGV05,ref:EGH07,ref:CD08,ref:Ind02,ref:CK05} are all polynomial-time computable in $n$, they are not fully explicit in this sense). \item Fully efficient reconstruction algorithm: For a similar reason, the length of the observation vector is typically far smaller than $n$; thus, it is desirable to have a reconstruction algorithm that identifies the support of the sparse vector in time polynomial in the number of measurements (which might be exponentially smaller than $n$).

+\end{enumerate} While the works that we mentioned focus on few of the criteria listed above (e.g., none of the above-mentioned schemes for approximate group testing are equipped with a fully efficient reconstruction algorithm), our approach can potentially attain \emph{all} at the same time.
 As we will see later, using the best known constructions of condensers we will have to settle to sub-optimal results in one or more of the aspects above.
 Nevertheless, the fact that any improvement in the construction of condensers would readily translate to improved group testing schemes (and also the rapid growth of derandomization theory) justifies the significance of the construction given in this work.

+The remainder of the paper is organized as follows.
+We will continue in Section~\ref{sec:prelim} with some preliminaries on the basic notions that we will use.
+In Section~\ref{sec:negative}, we show our negative results on the possible trade-offs between the amount of tolerable measurement error and the proximity of the reconstruction.
+We introduce our general construction of measurement matrices in Section~\ref{sec:construction}, and in Section~\ref{sec:instan} show several possible instantiations that achieve the trade-offs listed in Table~\ref{tab:results}.
+Finally, in sections \ref{sec:listrec}~and~\ref{sec:bitprobe}, we discuss several notions related to our construction, namely, list-recoverable codes, combinatorial designs, and the bit-probe model for the set membership problem.